coderefinery/2020-05-25-online/right_column.md

   ([video](https://youtu.be/56p6xX0aToI))
   contains the essentials.
 - Basics in one or more programming languages.
-- You will need to bring a laptop.
 - You need to install some software.
-Please follow links in the schedule.
+Please follow links at right.
 - It is useful if you have a basic idea of how Git works.
 We will start from the basics anyway, but please go through
   [this Git-refresher material](https://coderefinery.github.io/git-refresher/)
   for a basic overview and important configuration steps.
+- Make sure that git is configured, and verify the configuration: [text intro](https://coderefinery.github.io/installation/git/#configuring-git), [video intro](https://www.youtube.com/watch?v=WdDTp8NeHBs&t=258s).

 ### Instructors